-In this Surface Science educational series in eight parts, you will be introduced to how it all began and guided through key events and important aspects in the evolution from the early days to the mature area.
+In this Surface Science educational series, you will be introduced to how it all began

 In surface science, various phenomena at the intersection of different phases are explored.
 The phases could be any of vacuum, gas, liquid and solid, and it is at the interface between two such phases where the focus of interest lies.
 Covering phenomena of both physical and chemical character, the surface science field includes the subareas surface physics and surface chemistry.

 The ideal situation in early surface physics was a solid surface created by cleaving a solid body into two halves, thereby exposing two surfaces, without any interference from surrounding gas or liquid.
 In other words, the cleavage had to occur in a perfect, ultra-high vacuum.
 A more common way, in practice, to create the clean surface was to mount a single crystal, cut and polished to expose a low index crystal plane, in a vacuum chamber, pumping down to an ultra-high vacuum, and then removing any surface dirt, like oxides or contamination, by a combination of repeated ion sputtering and annealing until a well-ordered single crystal surface was exposed.

 At the dawn of this era, simple metals and semiconductors, single element surfaces were in focus.
 Successively, over several decades, more complex surfaces were addressed such as alloys, oxides, carbides

 Pure surface physics got a boost in the late 1950s and through the 60s from developments in semiconductor technology and microelectronics.
 The Nobel Prize in Physics has been awarded in both areas.
 In 1956, the Nobel Prize went to Bardeen, Brattain